Zane Grey: Later career

-Zane Grey had become a household name; thereafter Harper eagerly received all his manuscripts.
+Zane Grey had become a household name; thereafter, Harper eagerly received all his manuscripts.
 Other publishers caught on to the commercial potential of the Western novel.
 Max Brand and Ernest Haycox were among the most notable of other writers of Westerns.
 Grey's publishers paired his novels with some of the best illustrators of the time, including N. C. Wyeth, Frank Schoonover, Douglas Duer, W. Herbert Dunton, W. H. D. Koerner, and Charles Russell.

 Grey had the time and money to engage in his first and greatest passion: fishing.
 From 1918 until 1932, he was a regular contributor to Outdoor Life magazine.
 As one of its first celebrity writers, he began to popularize big-game fishing.
 Several times he went deep-sea fishing in Florida to relax and to write in solitude.
 Although he commented that "the sea, from which all life springs, has been equally with the desert my teacher and religion", Grey was unable to write a great sea novel.
 He felt the sea soothed his moods, reduced his depressions, and gained him the opportunity to harvest deeper thoughts:

 Over the years, Grey spent part of his time traveling and the rest of the year writing novels and articles.
 Unlike writers who could write every day, Grey would have dry spells and then sudden bursts of energy, in which he could write as much as 100,000 words in a month.
+He wrote longhand in pencil with little punctuation and his first draft was the final one.
+Punctuation was added later by secretaries when they were preparing the manuscript for publication.
 He encountered fans in most places.
 He visited the Rogue River in Oregon in 1919 for a fishing expedition, and fell in love with it.
 He returned in the 1920s, eventually setting up a cabin on the lower Rogue River.
 Grey captured the river's essence in two books: Tales of Freshwater Fishing and Rogue River Feud.
 Other excursions took him to Washington state and Wyoming.